rehierl/node-tree-outliner/3-5-0-design-6.md

 Note that this is just a formal requirement.
 That is, because the definitions treat all sections as separate entities.
-For practical reasons, and depending on the exact nature of the resulting structure of sections, it could still be allowed, due to implicit associations, to associate each node with only one section.
+For practical reasons, and depending on the exact nature of the resulting structure of sections, it could still be allowed, based on implicit associations, to associate each node with only one section.

 **CLARIFICATION**
-A parent section always has at least one content node.
+Any parent section has at least one content node.

-That is, because a parent section can only be a parent section, if it contains at least one inner section.
+That is, because a parent section can only be a parent section, if it has at least one inner section.
 As such, a parent section always contains at least one or more content nodes (i.e. the sectioning nodes of its inner sections).
 Because of that, a parent section can never be empty - even if all of its